apjanco/GAM/archivematica.md

 15. Once you see 'Create SIP from Transfer', the process switches over to the Ingest tab.
 Just click on 'Ingest' in the navbar.

-16. Once Store DIP is complete, you can transfer the files to gotita go to /home/digitalscholarship and enter
+16. Once Store DIP is complete, you can transfer the files to the GAM server.

+---

+17. Type `$ cd` in the terminal.
+Then type `$ sudo python upload_dip.py`

+18. You will see a list of possible bags to upload.
+Type the number to the left of the bag name.
+In this case, I see `(5, 'bag95'...)`, so enter 5.

+19. Enter the password for the compas user on the server.
+You should see the files being uploaded.

+20. Now is a good time to delete the original bag.  `$ cd Downloads` then `$ rm Agos21_2018_bag95.zip`.

+go to /home/digitalscholarship and enter
 `sudo python upload_dip.py`
 You should see the bag, enter the number next to it